atreyeem99/ORCA-keywords/README.md

 - `NR13 67` The nuclear attraction/repulsion parameter for MNDO/d
 - `XTB1` for GFN-XTB.
 Synonym: GFN-XTB
 - `ETemp 0` # electronic temperature, value for --etemp
+- `NSH 4 ` number of shells for the element